International Student Mentor Program

 - Experience “real life” in the United States

 - Experience life outside of the college campus

 - Learn about career experiences and opportunities (please note that international students cannot legally work off-campus due to their visa status outside of academic training, curricular practical training, and occupational practical training)

-After an initial meeting, the mentee and mentor will decide how often they would like to meet (weekly or biweekly meetings is the norm; although the meeting times vary based on the availability of both the mentor and mentees).
+After an initial meeting, the mentee and mentor decide how often they would like to meet (weekly or biweekly meetings is the norm; although the meeting times vary based on the availability of both the mentor and mentees).

 How does the mentor relationship impact the mentor and his/her family?

-Some of these rewards include:
+Some of these rewards include opportunities to:

 - Learn more about a particular region/country